wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 == Changelog ==
  = Version 1.2.0 =
  * Redesign of the settings page
- * Added a preview for the sidaber widget
+ * Added a preview for the sidebar widget
  * Added direct links to dedicated vCita settings
  * Fixed a bug with the embedding of the shortcode
  * Updated documentation